square/maker/src/components/Modal/README.md

 </script>
 ```

 To open a modal programmatically, import `modalApi` and _inject_ it into your component to access the Modal Layer API.
-In the function you want to open the modal from (eg. a click-event handler), invoke `this.modalApi.open()` with a function that returns the modal instance.
+In the function you want to open the modal from (e.g. a click-event handler), invoke `this.modalApi.open()` with a function that returns the modal instance.
 This function receives [`createElement`](https://vuejs.org/v2/guide/render-function.html#createElement-Arguments) (aliased to `h`) as an argument to instantiate the modal component with, but it's recommended to use the [Vue JSX Babel plugin](https://vuejs.org/v2/guide/render-function.html#createElement-Arguments) instead for better readability.

 ```html
 <template>